- The consuls Gnaeus Cornelius Scipio Asina and Aulus Atilius Calatinus capture Panormus (254 BCE);

 Skirmishes at Panormus

 In 251 BCE, an important confrontation took place before the walls of Panormus.
 Gaius Furius Pacilus had returned to Italy, taking half of the Roman troops with him.
 The other consul, Caecilius Metellus, had stayed at Panormus with the rest of the army, in order to protect the grain harvest by Rome’s allies.
 Polybius says it was “the height of the harvest”, so it must have been August or September.
 When the Carthaginian commander Hasdrubal became aware of this situation, he assembled his forces and marched north from Lilybaeum, eager to recapture an important city lost to the Roman three years previously.
-Hasdrubal had good reasons to be optimistic, as the Romans had been avoiding confrontations on open terrain in the last couple of years for fear of the Carthaginian battle elephants and superior cavalry.
+Hasdrubal had good reason to be optimistic, as the Romans had been avoiding confrontations on open terrain in the last couple of years for fear of the Carthaginian battle elephants and superior cavalry.

 Caecilius Metellus quickly realised his opponent was becoming overconfident and tried to lure his forces into a trap.
 He kept his own forces behind the city walls and let Hasdrubal destroy most of the harvest.
 When the Carthaginians had crossed the river not far from the city, he sent out his light troops – possibly already called velites – who harassed the enemy and pelted them with missiles.
 The Carthaginians were forced to deploy into battle order and then continued their advance on Panormus, while the velites kept showering them with missiles.
 The mahouts – the elephant riders – were eager for glory.
 They gave their animals the spur and pursued the velites back to the city walls, where the latter took shelter inside a ditch.
 Then troops positioned on the walls began showering the elephants from above with missiles and arrows.